Piyushteli/Pandas_Tutorial/README.md

 - Data operations (filtering, grouping, merging)
 - Data cleaning and preprocessing

-Branch Information
+# Branch Information

 This tutorial is located in the my-new-branch branch.
-To access, checkout the branch using git checkout my-new-branch.
+To access, checkout the branch using git checkout "my-new-branch".

-Getting Started
+# Getting Started
 1. Clone the repository
-2. Checkout the my-new-branch branch
+2. Checkout the "my-new-branch" branch
 3. Explore the pandas tutorial folder